 The “S” in DHEAS stands for the sulfate group (one Sulfur and four Oxygen atoms) that is added to DHEA.
 Without this sulfate group, DHEA is not very soluble in the blood because it is a lipid, meaning that it does not mix or dissolve in blood (similar to the way water and oil do not mix with each other).
 The sulfate group facilitates the storage and transport of DHEAS in the blood.
 This is why there is approximately 1000 times more DHEAS than there is DHEA in the blood, which makes it easier to measure DHEAS levels.
 However, DHEA is actually the form that is eventually converted into testosterone, estradiol, and other important molecules.
 When DHEA is needed, specific enzymes remove the sulfate from DHEAS, converting it back into its active state.
 Because DHEA and DHEAS are freely interconverted, measuring DHEAS levels is a reliable indicator of the amount of active DHEA in the body that is available to make other hormones.
 Furthermore, research has shown that DHEAS levels in the blood are more stable throughout the day than DHEAS levels .
 This yields more consistent measurements in a person over time, so changes in DHEAS levels represent changes in health, rather than typical daily fluctuations.

 DHEAS is an essential precursor of important sex steroid hormones, particularly for women, that naturally declines with age.
-Having DHEAS levels outside of the optimal range for your age is associated with a variety of chronic conditions that can be prevented by making simple changes to your diet and exercise routine.
-To learn more and to start optimizing your health and wellness, click below to learn more about your InnerAge.
+Having DHEAS levels outside of the optimal range for your age is associated with a variety of chronic conditions that can be prevented by making simple changes to exercise routine and diet.

 Quiroga MF, Angerami MT, Santucci N, Ameri D, Francos JL, Wallach J, Sued O, Cahn P, Salomon H, Bottasso O. “Dynamics of adrenal steroids are related to variations in Th1 and Treg populations during Mycobacterium tuberculosis infection in HIV positive persons.”
 PLoS ONE 7:3 (2012): e33061.